vlang/vsl/examples/io_h5_dataset/README.md

 # Example - io_h5_dataset 📘

-This example demonstrates the usage of the V Scientific Library for various purposes.
+This example demonstrates the usage of the V Scientific Library for demonstrating HDF5 I/O for datasets.

 ## Instructions